qgis/QGIS-Enhancement-Proposals/QEP-xx-virtual-layers.rst

 #.
 Further Considerations/Improvements
 --------------------------------------

 From a end-user point of view, a first concrete application of the virtual layer mechanism is planned regarding the ability to filter a layer that has some 'joins' defined.
 Since filtering is not supported for joined fields, a virtual layer will be transparently created in that case.
+This would allow the user to define SQL-WHERE filters on such joined layers.

 Open discussions :

-* Since update queries are possible on virtual layers, should the "joins" properties of a layer be replaced by the use of a virtual layer underneath ? (without changing the existing UI)
+* Should the "joins" properties of a layer be replaced by the use of a virtual layer underneath ? (without changing the existing UI)
-* same question with "relations" ?
+* Same question with "relations" ?
+* More generally, with such a virtual layer mechanism in place, the existing code of data providers could also be ported to SQLite modules.
+Any data source would then be seen as a virtual layer and could be easily joined to other sources.
+* Virtual layers are for now thought as views that do not store any data on their own.
+But since Spatialite allows to add tables and store data in them, a generalization of the concept could be discussed that would pave the way for a generic native format for QGIS.

 #.
 Restrictions
 ---------------